Python Style Guide | How to Write Neat and Impressive Python Code

 Autoformatting your Python code

 Formatting won’t be a problem when you are working with small programs.
-But just imagine having to follow the correct formatting rules for a complex program running into thousands of lines!
-This will definitely be a difficult task to achieve.
-Also, most of the time, you won’t even remember all of the formatting rules.
+But imagine having to follow the correct formatting rules for a complex program running into thousands of lines!
+This will be a difficult task to achieve.
+Also, most of the time, you won’t even remember the formatting rules.
 So, how do we fix this problem?
-Well, we could use some autoformatters to do the job for us!
+Well, we could use some autoformatted to do the job for us!
+Let us look at it in this Python style guide.

-Autoformatter is a program that identifies formatting errors and fixes them in place.
-Black is one such autoformatter that takes the burden off your shoulders by automatically formatting your Python code to one that conforms to the PEP8 style of coding.
+Autoformatter is a program that identifies formatting errors and fixes them.
+Black is one such autoformatter that takes the burden off your shoulders by automatically formatting your Python code to conform to the PEP8 coding style.

 You can easily install it using pip by typing the following command in the terminal: